 When Is An Injury Considered Catastrophic?

-An injury is legally considered to be catastrophic when it either disrupts the functioning of the central nervous system or leaves a victim with long-term and severe effects and impairments.
-Some examples of catastrophic injuries can include:
+A personal injury is legally considered to be catastrophic when it either disrupts the functioning of the central nervous system or leaves a victim with long-term and severe effects permanent disabilities and impairments.
+Some examples of catastrophic injuries that appear in catastrophic injury cases can include:

 - Spinal cord injury;

 - Traumatic brain injury;